-Meet our Spokane County Program Quality Manager, Ben Baird.
-Since 2004, Ben has been passionate about serving young people in rural communities and believes that all youth should have access to high quality outdoor experiences.
+Meet our Spokane County Program Quality Manager, Benny Baird.
+Since 2004, Benny has been passionate about serving young people in rural communities and believes that all youth should have access to high quality outdoor experiences.
 Our organization is thrilled to have him on our team as we continue to grow our work across the state.

 Please share your journey into youth development